TalariaSoftware/ncmanager-help/committees/add-members.md

     of your NC bylaws
     to find out the process
     for your NC.
+    If the bylaws are do not specify,
+    Robert's Rules of Order
+    describe ways the committee members
+    may be appointed.
+    RONR (12<sup>th</sup>&nbsp;ed.)
+50:11-17

 [^bylawsquorum]:
     The quorum for committees is defined
     in Article VII, Section 3, Paragraph B.
+    If the bylaws are do not specify, then quorum
+    for a committee
+    is a majority
+    of its members.[^ronrquorum]

+[^ronrquorum]:
+    "The quorum
+    in a committee
+    is a majority
+    of its membership
+    unless the assembly
+    has proscribed
+    a different quorum."
+    RONR (12<sup>th</sup>&nbsp;ed.)
+50:21

 [^bylawsboardmember]:
     See Article VII, Section 3, Paragraph B